 2. Given the rapidly changing times, don’t you think your entire content should mirror some sort of evidence from recent research, as your latest citation is an article published in 2019?
 Do you mean there have been no updates on the subject matter investigated during the periods of 2020 to 2022?

-The literature review in the revised paper was updated and include studies from 2021 and 2022.
+The literature review in the revised paper was updated and includes studies from 2021 and 2022.

 3. Don’t you think it would be better to also provide a figure of the conceptual framework that captures all hypothesized paths for all variables investigated in the study?
 Also, consider making all their respective definitions much clearer especially in the introduction section.

 As suggested by the reviewer the revised paper provides a figure of the conceptual framework.
-As also suggested by the reviewer the revised paper make a clearer presentation of the study variables in the introduction (p.
+As also suggested by the reviewer the revised paper provides a clearer presentation of the study variables in the introduction (p.
 4).

 4. Why are there several statements without a clear justification – are there no supporting